frefrik/covid19norge-data/README.md

 ### smittestopp.csv

+> ❗ FHI has closed its source of data on Smittestopp. ([source](https://www.fhi.no/historisk-arkiv/covid-19/smittestopp/nokkeltall-fra-smittestopp/))

 *Smittestopp is an app from the Norwegian Institute of Public Health ("Folkehelsesinstituttet (FHI)" in Norwegian).
 The app is intended to help prevent coronavirus from spreading among the population.*

 Number of downloads of Smittestopp and the number who have reported through the app that they are infected.